Serving Art Educators and Students Since 1994

 Day 1.

-- Have students divide the 8.5"x11" (21.5 x 28 cm) piece of paper into small squares/sections as shown om the illustrations below.
+Have students divide the 8.5"x11" (21.5 x 28 cm) piece of paper into small squares as shown in the illustrations below.
+Tell students they are not allowed to use a ruler.
+They should "eyeball" where the squares should go.

 Click on the image above for full size.